whennemuth/bu-wp-ecs/docs/cdk.md

 - Automatically uploads generated templates to an automatically generated s3 bucket for cloudformation to target.

 - Automatically empties buckets so they can be removed without error during a stack deletion.

+- Automatically `aws:cdk:path` metadata to each resource that seems to drive a much more organized tree view in the aws management console for cloud formation.